TypedCMS/laravel-starter-kit/README.md

 Our stater kits are tailored solutions for each platform, unlike the simple API wrappers offered by other vendors.
-The [TypedCMS](https://typedcms.com) starter kit for Laravel provides Eloquent like models, repositories, query caching and a simple mechanism for adding custom webhook controllers and handlers.
+The [TypedCMS](https://typedcms.com) starter kit for Laravel provides Eloquent-like models, repositories, query caching and a simple mechanism for adding custom webhook controllers and handlers.

 This starter kit wouldn't be possible without the hard work of the many open